Minor in Bilingual Education: Elementary or Secondary

 Pre-requisites: ENGL 201; concurrent enrollment with GNML 393.

-This course is designed to develop a conceptual foundation on issues related to bilingual education and prepare you for a teaching portfolio and the West-E "Bilingual Education" exam.
-As a result, the course will focus on various aspects of bilingual education and apply a variety of bilingual methods and strategies.
-You will be exposed to a series of primary sources, current research and strategies for keeping your knowledge up-to-date.
+Designed to develop a conceptual foundation on issues related to bilingual education and prepare for a teaching portfolio and the West-E "Bilingual Education" exam.
+As a result, the course focuses on various aspects of bilingual education and applies a variety of bilingual methods and strategies.
+Exposure to a series of primary sources, current research, and strategies for keeping knowledge up-to-date.

 Catalog Listing